Mathematical Physics

 Research

-We provide Bachelor, Master and Doctoral theses topics at the interface between mathematics and physics.
-Possible research topics include constructive quantum field theories, conformal field theory, random geometry, quantum chaos, dynamics and fractals.
-If you are interested in one of our research topics, please feel free to contact Kalle Kytölä, Eveliina Peltola or Tuomas Sahlsten.
+Bachelor, Master, and Doctoral theses topics at the interface between mathematics and physics.
+Possible research topics include, but are not limited to, constructive quantum field theories, conformal field theory, random geometry, supersymmetric gauge theories and fractals.
+If you are interested in one of our research topics, please feel free to contact Kalle Kytölä, Eveliina Peltola, or Oscar Kivinen.

 You are also welcome to take part in any of our